Re:Born hits hard in the UK

 Re:Born starring Tak Sakaguchi (Versus, Yakuza Weapon) and directed by Yuji Shinomura had its UK premiere at the The Fighting Spirit Film Festival in 2017 followed by Eureka Entertainment's 2018 home release.

-Immediately below is my original write-up after seeing the film on the big screen, followed by my thoughts on re-visiting the action on Blu-ray.
+Immediately below is my original write-up after seeing the film on the big screen, followed by my thoughts on re-visiting it on Blu-ray…

 For those familiar with Tak's work, Re:Born's early trailers teased a return to his tough, full-contact style of action which puts both himself and his renowned stunt players through their paces (he broke his own neck filming a long take fight in Yakuza Weapon!).
 This movie also brings him out of retirement having stepped out of the spotlight for a couple of years.
 Well?
 He's back!